5. Your Google Shopping Feed in Shopify

 To create the sheet feed, you need a file with all the necessary attributes and categories at the top, then fill out all the rows with the information that you would like to upload.
-I have a Google Sheet you can copy (don’t request access, I’ll ignore it) that has all the required fields mentioned in this chapter, examples filled in, and tips to use the sheet.
+I have a Google Sheet you can copy that has all the required fields mentioned in this chapter, examples filled in, and tips to use the sheet.
 The document looks like this:

-A Google Sheet is better in every way compared to a standard spreadsheet.
+A Google Sheet is better in every way compared to a spreadsheet in offline software.
 You can set a fetch schedule every day so you don’t have to upload the feed each time you update the spreadsheet.
-You can also grant team members edit permissions to a single document you manage together.
+You can also grant team members edit permissions to a single document that you manage together.

-Shopify’s Google Shopping app has changed over the years.
-The app today is known as a Google Smart Shopping campaign inside the marketing section of Shopify.
+The Google channel app on Shopify has changed a lot over the years.
 It is the quickest way to get started with feed marketing.
-A lot of ad agencies like this because their account managers do not have the technical skills to directly manage and optimise feeds.
+A lot of ad agencies like this because their account managers do not have technical skills to manage and optimise feeds.

-If you’re new to Google Shopping, this is the easiest way to start and manage campaigns.
-However, you need to know the risk that Google’s automated bid strategy works best on campaigns with 100 (ideally 300) conversions per month.
+If you’re new to Google Shopping, the app is the easiest way to start campaigns.
+However, you need to know the risk that Google’s smart bidding and Performance Max campaign works best with 100 (ideally 300) conversions per month.
 I wish this was made clear to hopeful entrepreneurs and marketers using the software.
-Should your smart campaign fall short of that performance, the data set becomes small and you can expect week-to-week fluctuations.
+Should your campaign fall short of 100 conversions, you can expect performance fluctuations from the small data set.

-Other downsides of the channel is you cannot advertise variants, customise fields like titles (though you can change this to a degree with rules inside Merchant Center), or enter information in all fields such as
+Other downsides of the channel is you cannot advertise variants, are limited in field customizations, and cannot enter information in all fields such as

 material which is critical for feed optimisation.
-Store owners who have over 100 SKUs also find the usability of the interface difficult.
+Store owners who have over 100 SKUs find the usability of the interface difficult.